Shaurya-Ps-Bisht/not-TitanFall3/README.md

 * Model Loading (gltf, obj) with animations
 * Instanced rendering

+## How to run

+* Not using make or any alternative for builds at the moment.
+* Should work on Windows 10, both release and debug mode in Visual Studio.

 ## To Do

+* Material Class
 * Depth pass for instanced objects, animtions and terrain
 * Spotlights
 * Reflection Probes
 * OIT
 * Proper material/texture access in model class
 * learn Direct State Access

+# God bless RenderDOc